intel/MultiArchUefiPkg/Docs/Running.md

 ### EmulatorTest.efi

-When run against a DEBUG build of EmulatorDxe, will run further sanity tests.
+Performs some regression and performance testing.
+Regression testing relies on a DEBUG build of EmulatorDxe.
 The application can be run in a native environment for overhead comparison purposes (e.g. a RISCV64 EmulatorTest vs an AARCH64 EmulatorTest in a RISCV64 environment).

 ### LoadOpRom.efi

 A generic tool to load a PCI(e) OpRom driver.
-Particularly useful when loading EmulatorDxe.efi from UEFI Shell (i.e. when not bundling the driver in a firmware build).
+Particularly useful when loading standalone EmulatorDxe.efi builds from UEFI Shell.
+That is, when not bundling the emulator driver in a firmware build.

 LoadOpRom.efi is UEFI application meant to run from the Shell.
 It takes the Segment, Bus, Device and Function number of the PCI(e) function to